-The Center constitutes an annual group of faculty Fellows in order to support their innovative humanities research with an eye towards expanding interdisciplinary networks of knowledge creation.
-UWM faculty, and faculty from other UW System schools and beyond, are selected to participate as Fellows.
+The Center constitutes an annual group of Fellows in order to support their innovative humanities research with an eye towards expanding interdisciplinary networks of knowledge creation.
+UWM faculty, academic staff, and faculty from other UW System schools and beyond, are selected to participate as Fellows.

 The Center also hosts faculty from other countries who come to us with Fulbright or ACLS Fellowships, or support from their own institutions.
 Typically, the Center provides these International Fellows of the Center, as they are designated, with an office in the Center along with the other Center Fellows and as much research assistance, including library privileges, as possible.

 A cadre of Graduate Fellows are also supported by C21.
 These fellows are pulled from the ranks of UWM graduate students across the disciplines, and C21 is proud to support their academic research as they work to help run the day-to-day operations of the Center and its programming.

 Spatula&Barcode is dedicated to making events in which the performance of place and of hospitality are central aesthetic concerns.
 Discourse, food and swag are persistent elements of our work.

 Lisa Hager (English and Gender, Women’s, and Sexuality Studies)

 Lisa Hager is an Associate Professor of English and Gender, Women’s, and Sexuality Studies at the University of Wisconsin-Milwaukee at Waukesha, where they coordinate the College of General Studies Honors Program.
 Lisa also edits, along with their colleague Dr. Anna Maria Jones, the academic journal Prose Studies: History, Theory, Criticism.